sookah/ninWiki/README.md

 # NinWiki

-Where the Dev Nijas are at.
+Where the Dev Ninjas are at.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.